jsmolka/blog/content/posts/horizons/index.md

 {.symbols}

 ## Fin
-Puh, finally it's out of my system.
-This was an especially hard post to write, given my lack of music theory knowledge.
+Finally, it's out of my system.
+This was a hard post to write, especially given my lack of music theory knowledge.
 Interpretation wasn't a strength back in school and still isn't to this day.
 At least there isn't a teacher to tell me how my opinion is wrong.
-Writing it gave me a whole new appreciation for the album and cemented it as one of my all-time favorites.
+Writing it gave me a whole new appreciation for the album and its lyrics and cemented it as one of my all-time favorites.

 ---